department-of-veterans-affairs/vets-design-system-documentation/src/_includes/content/links.md

 ### Embedded text links vs. CTA links

-__Use embedded text links to cross-link related, helpful information__
+__Avoid embedded text links within body copy__

 Embedded text links are hyperlinks that are part of running text in body copy.
-We use them to link people to related, but not essential, information.
-- Because too many embedded links can be distracting or overwhelming to readers with traumatic brain injuries or other cognitive impairments, we try to not overuse them.
+Embedded links can be distracting or overwhelming to readers with traumatic brain injuries or other cognitive impairments, so we try not to use them.
-- Link information when it will be helpful to the Veteran, and it's related to the subject being discussed, not just for the sake of linking.

 __Use CTA links to call out actions__